-- 10.1.19 Food provision units must be provided with adequate parking provision as detailed in the Midlothian Council Parking Standards document dated 2014, or any subsequent standards amending or superseding this.
-Planning permission will not be allowed where this would present a threat to road safety. - 10.1.20 Details of the submission requirements for Food and Drink Uses can be found in Appendix 2.
+10.1.18 Food provision units must be provided with adequate parking provision as detailed in the adopted Midlothian Council Parking Standards.
+Planning permission will not be allowed where this would present a threat to road safety.

+10.1.19 Details of the submission requirements for Food and Drink Uses can be found in Appendix 2.